-NHS England has now published its service specification and policy proposition, following its consultation process.
+NHS England has now published its service specification, Gender Identity Development Service (GIDS) for Children and Adolescents (PDF), and policy proposition, Prescribing of Cross-Sex Hormones as part of the Gender Identity Development Service for Children and Adolescents (PDF), following its consultation process.
 These documents do not adequately meet the needs of gender variant children and adolescents.
-GIRES summarised these concerns in a presentation to the Mermaids seminar that was hosted in London by Lloyds Banking Group on 14 October 2016.
+GIRES summarised these concerns in a presentation to the Mermaids (PPTX, 97KB) seminar that was hosted in London by Lloyds Banking Group on 14 October 2016.

 The comments that GIRES previously made throughout the NHSE consultation process may be viewed below:

-We wrote a note which you can read here (in pdf format) to Sir Nick Partridge, Chair of CPAG, with signatures of support from both individuals and organisations, requesting that he consider our concerns regarding NHS England’s proposals for treating gender variant children and adolescents.
-We do not know what, if any, effect that note had on CPAG's consideration of the proposals.
+We wrote a note to Sir Nick Partridge, Chair of CPAG (PDF, 40KB), with signatures of support from both individuals and organisations, requesting that he consider our concerns regarding NHS England’s proposals for treating gender variant children and adolescents.
+We do not know what, if any, effect that note had on CPAG’s consideration of the proposals.

 NHS England now intends to submit the proposals for final approval to its Specialised Commissioning Oversight Group (SCOG).
 Only after that will we be allowed to see them.
 NHSE does not propose to review the proposals until two years after they are published.